acbsp/bonafide.guru/en/contents.rst

-**Comments**: Pray, what are we to make out of this completely innovative explanation of Jayapataka Maharaja in the matter of usage of words in Srila Prabhupada's will?
+**Comments**: Pray, what are we to make out of this completely innovative explanation of Jayapataka Maharaja in the matter of usage of words in |SP|'s will?

 Should we take it that since the compilers of the Final Will were actually "spaced-out", the entire Will may also not be taken seriously?

-Or, since Srila Prabhupada was apparently assisted by "spaced-out" disciples even when he was sometimes doing very critical things like drafting the Will, we should henceforward become very wary of what we read in Srila Prabhupada's books and other documents which were also produced with the assistance of other disciples of His Divine Grace?
+Or, since |SP| was apparently assisted by "spaced-out" disciples even when he was sometimes doing very critical things like drafting the Will, we should henceforward become very wary of what we read in |SP|'s books and other documents which were also produced with the assistance of other disciples of His Divine Grace?

 Or, should we directly infer that the very same disciples (such as